 Introduction to TestLink

-This is most widely used web based open source test management tool.
+This is most widely used the web-based open source test management tool.
 It integrates both requirements specification and Test specification together.
-User can create test projects and document test cases using this tool.
-We can create account for multiple users/testers and assign different user roles.
+The user can create test projects and document test cases using this tool.
+We can create an account for multiple users/testers and assign different user roles.
 Admin user can manage test cases assignment task.

 It supports both manual and automated execution of Test cases.
-With this tool the testers can generate Test Report and Test Plan Documents within a minute.
-It supports generation of Test reports in MS Word, Excel and HTML formats.
+With this tool, the testers can generate Test Report and Test Plan Documents within a minute.
+It supports the generation of Test reports in MS Word, Excel and HTML formats.

-TestLink also support integration with many popular Defect Tracking systems like Mantis, BugZilla, Jira, Youtrack and TRAC.
+TestLink also supports integration with many popular Defect Tracking systems like Mantis, BugZilla, Jira, Youtrack and TRAC.
 We can link a specific bug ticket with test cases.
-It also support and maintain multiple Test projects.
-Since it is a web based tool, multiple users can access its functionality at the same time with their credentials and assigned roles.
+It also supports and maintains multiple Test projects.
+Since it is a web-based tool, multiple users can access its functionality at the same time with their credentials and assigned roles.

 Benefits of TestLink

 - Supports Multiple Projects.